-Evie Boothman is an associate in the Insurance and Construction & Engineering practices of Mayer Brown’s London office where her primary area of focus is contentious construction disputes and international arbitration.
+Evie Boothman is a senior associate in the Insurance and Construction & Engineering practices of Mayer Brown’s London office where her primary area of focus is contentious construction disputes and international arbitration.

 Evie's practice includes a broad range of dispute resolution, advising employers, contractors, consultants and insurers in relation to all forms of construction-related disputes concerning defective works, professional negligence and final accounts.
 Evie has represented clients in international arbitrations, multi-party litigation in the Technology and Construction Court, mediations and adjudications.